mkhalai/Disease-Spread/README.md

 ![infected and recovered](https://github.com/mkhalai/Disease-Spread/blob/master/model.png)
 # Disease-Spread
 An animated visualization of how infections diseases spread over time using matplotlib.animation and numpy.
+This is an implementation of the SIR model where the removed class consists of only recoveries ie. the death rate is 0.

 ## Usage
 The model has 3 adjustable model paramaters and 3 initial conditions: